Most estates don't owe federal estate or gift tax, because you can give away or leave substantial amounts of property tax-free.

 If you think your estate will be large enough to trigger federal estate tax, get advice from an experienced estate planning lawyer who can help you sort through your options.
 There are a few estate planning tools you can use to reduce estate tax liability.
 (For more information, see Reduce Estate Tax by Making Gifts and Tax-Saving AB Trusts.)

-State estate taxes.
+State estate and inheritance taxes.
 Even if your estate isn't big enough to owe federal estate tax, the state may still take a bite.
 Many states collect either their own estate or inheritance taxes.
 (See Estate and Gift Tax FAQ.)
 If you live in one of those states, there's not much you can do to avoid paying those taxes, save moving to another state.

-Learn about each state's rules.
+Learn about each state's estate and inheritance tax rules.

 For More Information